Hotel Ciasa Salares

 Slightly bigger than the standard rooms, the superior rooms (27 m²) all feature a double bed (or two single beds) and can host a third bed upon request.
 Bathroom has bath and/or shower and WC.
 Fabulous panoramic views from the verandas or balconies.

-The Junior Suites (about 33 m²) all have a Simmons double bed (or two single beds) with the possibility of adding a third or fourth bed as a good family option.
+The Junior Suites (about 33 m²) all have a Simmons double bed (or two single beds) with the possibility of adding a third or fourth bed, creating a good family option.
 Furnished in a typical South Tyrolean style, with local pine and larch panelling.
-The room is equipped with LCD color TV, telephone, WLAN internet access as well as a minibar.
+The room is equipped with LCD colour TV, telephone, WLAN internet access as well as a minibar.

-Our suites (about 37 m²) are perfect for families with children or even for those guests looking for more comfort.
+Suite Lavarella (about 37 m²) are perfect for families with children but also for those guests looking for more comfort.
 One double or twin beds with room for an extra bed in the seating area.

 The hotel has a very well-equipped playroom for children, located very conveniently next to the bar, so you can have a well-deserved après-ski drink, whilst your children play.

 The choice of restaurants at the Ciasa Salares is a treat in itself.
 Food is a big part of staying here, and the breakfasts, lunches and dinners do not disappoint.

 If you find time between skiing and eating, try the very relaxing and indulgent Vives Spa, with its vast array of treatments.
 The views from the pool and its floor to ceiling windows make it worth it.

 The spa features a swimming pool, Turkish bath, Finnish sauna, an infrared cabin, solarium and a whirlpool bath.
 There are also cabins for face and body treatments.